Sarah781/Exercicios/README.md

-# Exercicios do uri em Python
+# Exercicios do Beecrowd em Python